Argentiere resort guide - a general overview

 - Several separate mountains so mixed groups are likely to split up

-- A less than perfect bus service between the different mountains.
-Hire a car
+- A less than perfect bus service between resorts (best to hire a car)

 Restaurants